davidhu2006/cs246e-notes/Notes/problem_14.md

 ```

 Don't have to say `swap<int>`, C++ can deduce this from the types of `x` and `y`

+As with template classes, the type argument `<int>` can be omitted if c++ can deduce it from the types of the args

 In general, only have to say `f<T>(...)` if `T` cannot be deduced from the args